Un-conventional/Unbox_typescript/README.md

 satisfied with your song, just copy and paste the URL to save and share your song!

-Unbox, UltraBox, as well as GoldBox, Jummbox, and Beepbox which it's based on, are free projects.
+Unbox, UltraBox, as well as the other beepmods which it's based on, are free projects.
 If you ever feel so inclined, please support the original creator, [John Nesky](http://www.johnnesky.com/), via
 [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QZJTX9GRYEV9N&currency_code=USD)!

 ## Compiling